mesonbuild/meson/docs/markdown/Machine-files.md

 ### Paths and Directories

+*Deprecated in 0.55.0* use the built-in section instead.

 As of 0.50.0 paths and directories such as libdir can be defined in the native and cross files in a paths section.
-These should be strings
+These should be strings.

 ```ini
 [paths]